CrossTheRoadElec/Phoenix5-Documentation/README.md

 ##### Closed-loop Gains
 When tuning gains, it is recommended to zero out all closed-loop control parameters and start with P (or F if recommended for the control mode).
+###### Motor Output Units (Why 1023?)
+Motor output is represented as a 10-bit number in firmware.
+All units for motor output are a scalar from -1023 to +1023.
+###### Closed-loop Error
+Closed-loop error is the difference between the target setpoint and the current sensor value.
+For position: closed-loop error = target - sensor position For velocity: closed-loop error = target - sensor velocity
-###### Proportional (P)
+###### Proportional (kP)
  P is the proportional gain.
 It modifies the closed-loop output by a proportion (the gain value) of the closed-loop error.

- P gain is specified in throttle per error unit.
-For example, a value of 102 is ~9.97% (which is 102/1023) throttle per 1 unit of Closed-Loop Error.
+ P gain is specified in output unit per error unit.
+For example, a value of 102 is ~9.97% (which is 102/1023) output per 1 unit of Closed-Loop Error.

   **Example: Position Closed-loop**
   When tuning P, it's useful to estimate your starting value.
-If you want your mechanism to drive 50% throttle when the error is 4096 (one rotation when using CTRE Mag Encoder), then the calculated Proportional Gain would be (0.50 X 1023) / 4096 = ~0.125.
+If you want your mechanism to drive 50% output when the error is 4096 (one rotation when using CTRE Mag Encoder), then the calculated Proportional Gain would be (0.50 X 1023) / 4096 = ~0.125.

   To check our math, take an error (native units) of 4096 X 0.125 => 512 (50% throttle).

   Tune this until the sensed value is close to the target under typical load.
 Many prefer to simply double the P-gain until oscillations occur, then reduce accordingly.
-###### Integral (I)
+###### Integral (kI)
  I is the integral gain.
 It modifies the closed-loop output according to the integral error (summation of the closed-loop error each iteration).

- I gain is specified in throttle per integrated error.
+ I gain is specified in output units per integrated error.
 For example, a value of 10 equates to ~0.97% for each accumulated error (Integral Accumulator).
 Integral accumulation is done every 1ms.

    **Example: Position Closed-loop**
   If your mechanism never quite reaches your target and using integral gain is viable, start with 1/100th of the Proportional Gain.
-###### Derivative (D)
+###### Derivative (kD)
  D is the derivative gain.
 It modifies the closed-loop output according to the derivative error (change in closed-loop error each iteration).

- D gain is specified in throttle per derivative error.
+ D gain is specified in output units per derivative error.
 For example a value of 102 equates to ~9.97% (which is 102/1023) per change of Sensor Position/Velocity unit per 1ms.

    **Example: Position Closed-loop**
   If your mechanism accelerates too abruptly, Derivative Gain can be used to smooth the motion.
 Typically start with 10x to 100x of your current Proportional Gain.
-###### Feed-Forward (F)
+###### Feed-Forward (kF)
  Feed-Forward is typically used in velocity and motion profile/magic closed-loop modes.

  F gain is multiplied directly by the set point passed into the programming API.
-The result of this multiplication is in throttle units [-1023, 1023].
+The result of this multiplication is in motor output units [-1023, 1023].
 This allows the robot to feed-forward using the target set-point.

- In order to calculate feed-forward, you will need to measure your motor's velocity at a specified percent output throttle (preferably a throttle close to the intended operating range).
+ In order to calculate feed-forward, you will need to measure your motor's velocity at a specified percent output (preferably an output close to the intended operating range).

  You can see the measured velocity in a few different ways.
 The fastest is to usually do a self-test in the web-based interface - This will give you both your velocity and your percent output.